EMcNugget/ADS-B-Military-Analytics/README.md

 ATTENTION: All information here is public.
 If there is a national security concern bring it up with ADBExchange not me.
+And yes I plan to update the file system soon.

 If you somehow found this repo and wish to contribute to this atrocious code I based this on functional programming and the file system as of 1/26/23 is as follows: api_proccessor.py: Conducts calls to the API, checks if API key and host are valid, and first round of data formatting.
 Status: Complete for now.